Distributive Justice as the Foundational Premise of Fair ML: Unification, Extension, and Interpretation of Group Fairness Metrics: Introduction

-We first present existing literature on group fairness (including its limitations) in Section~\ref{sec:related-work}.
-In Section~\ref{sec:framework}, we present our unified framework for utility-based definitions of group fairness.
-We focus on the mathematical formalization of different aspects of the distributive justice literature while keeping the review of the philosophical side short.
-More details about the philosophical side can be found in the companion paper~\cite{anonymous-eaamo}.
-Section~\ref{sec:relation-group-fairness} then demonstrates that existing group fairness metrics are special cases of our utility-based approach.
-Finally, we discuss the implications of this and possible future work in Section~\ref{sec:discussion}.
+The paper is structured as follows: We first present existing literature on group fairness in Section~\ref{sec:related-work}.
+Specifically, we will discuss the limitations of standard group fairness metrics and how existing work has expanded on these standard metrics.
+In Section~\ref{sec:framework}, we present our comprehensive framework for group fairness.
+We focus on the mathematical formalization of different aspects of the distributive justice literature while keeping the review of the philosophical foundations short.
+More details about the philosophical background can be found in the companion paper~\cite{Hertweck2023JusticeBasedFramework}.
+Section~\ref{sec:relation-group-fairness} then demonstrates that standard group fairness metrics are special cases of our group fairness framework.
+Next, in Section~\ref{sec:example}, we showcase the extensions of our framework compared to existing approaches using an example from the medical domain.
+Finally, we discuss the implications of our framework and possible future work in Section~\ref{sec:discussion}.